TattiQ/kafka-tutorial/kafka1.md

 	e.printStackTrace();
 }
 ```
+The send() method returns a Java Future object with RecordMetadata, but since we simply ignore the returned value, we have no way of knowing whether the message was sent successfully or not.
+This method of sending messages can be used when dropping a message silently is acceptable.
+While we ignore errors that may occur while sending messages to Kafka brokers or in the brokers themselves, we may still get an exception if the producer encountered errors before sending the message to Kafka.

 * Synchronous send
 We send a message, the send() method returns a Future object, and we use get() to wait on the future and see if the send() was successful or not.